Yoga & Emotions

 A. G. Mohan and Indra Mohan will guide you with deep yogic insights and accessible practices.
 Access eternal truths from ancient texts such as the Yoga Sutra, Samkhya Karika, Bhagavad Gita, Upanishads.
 Absorb yourself in practices of bhavana, mantra, pranayama, rituals, and reflection.

-This three part course will be streamed live, with recordings available soon after the live sessions for you to re-watch or in case you are unable to attend the live sessions.
-Each topic is spread over 5 sessions and the total course duration is 18 hours.
+In this three part course each topic is spread over 5 sessions and the total course duration is 18 hours.

-What are feelings and emotions? • How we may understand desire through the lens of yoga • How desire is connected to anger? • Contentment as a key to balancing desire • The nature and experience of contentment • Practicing contentment: reflection, bhavana, and pranayama • The need for possessions and its result • The importance of watching over our desires • Desires for what we have not experienced, and what we already have • The cycle of happiness and unhappiness vs. happiness and peace • Practicing bhavanas of being free of desire, connecting with the mind of those who are peace • Desire as a natural part of life—moderating, not fighting • The difference between raga and kama in ancient wisdom • Why we are impelled by desire?—insights from Samkhya, Yoga Sutra, and the Bhagavad Gita • Practicing mantra and ritual to manage problem desires • The connections between desire and other feelings • The states and stages of desire • The fire of desire, as described in ancient wisdom • Reflections and narrations from the classical texts • Deepening the practices • Interactive session for Q&A, clarifications, and assorted related topics and practices.
+What are feelings and emotions? • How we may understand desire through the lens of yoga? • How desire is connected to anger? • Contentment as a key to balancing desire • The nature and experience of contentment • The need for possessions and its result • The importance of watching over our desires • Desires for what we have not experienced, and what we already have • The cycle of happiness and unhappiness vs. happiness and peace • Desire as a natural part of life—moderating, not fighting • The difference between raga and kama in ancient wisdom • Why we are impelled by desire—insights from Samkhya, yoga, and the Bhagavad Gita? • Practicing mantra and ritual to manage problem desires • The connections between desire and other feelings • The states and stages of desire • The fire of desire, as described in ancient wisdom • Reflections and narrations from the classical texts • Interactive session for Q&A, clarifications, and assorted related topics • Practicing contentment: reflection, bhavana, and pranayama

-How anger is connected with desire and fear? • Defining and describing anger from the yoga perspective • Patience and tolerance as the foundation of non-anger • Stories and reflection on the qualities of tolerance and patience • Practicing bhavana and pranayama to calm anger and grow tolerance and patience • Suffering (duhkha) as a cause for anger • 3 types of duhkha • Suffering in the body and in the mind • Yoga as the basis for freedom from suffering • How to avoid self-reinforcing anger and suffering? • Practices: Building non-harmfulness in our words and speech • Calming anger with mantra • Clearing the seeds of anger with mantra • Stages of how anger develops • Why is it difficult to free ourselves of anger? • Understanding how freedom anger is freedom from suffering • Stories and reflections on letting go of anger and cultivating forgiveness and goodwill • Practicing cultivating inner goodwill and friendliness in ourselves toward all • How anger can become a habit? • Understanding the nature of karma and the binding of anger • Laying the foundation for long-term transformation away from anger • Deepening the key practices • Interactive session for Q&A, clarifications, and assorted related topics and practices.
+How anger is connected with desire and fear? • Defining and describing anger from the yoga perspective • Patience and tolerance as the foundation of non-anger • Stories and reflection on the qualities of tolerance and patience • Suffering (duhkha) as a cause for anger • 3 types of duhkha • Suffering in the body and in the mind • Yoga as the basis for freedom from suffering • How to avoid self-reinforcing anger and suffering?
+Practices: Building non-harmfulness in our words and speech • Calming anger with mantra • Clearing the seeds of anger with mantra • Stages of how anger develops • Why is it difficult to free ourselves of anger? • Understanding how freedom anger is freedom from suffering • Stories and reflections on letting go of anger and cultivating forgiveness and goodwill • How anger can become a habit • Understanding the nature of karma and the binding of anger • Laying the foundation for long-term transformation away from anger • Deepening the key practices • Interactive session for Q&A, clarifications, and assorted related topics • Practicing bhavana and pranayama to calm anger and grow tolerance and patience